Joanne Conte

 Joanne Marie Conte (October 18, 1933 – January 27, 2013) was an American politician.
 She is considered to be the first openly transgender person to be elected to a city council in the United States.
-She served on Arvada's City Council from 1991-1995.
+She served on Arvada's City Council from 1991 to 1995.
 In March 1993, Conte made a public announcement revealing that she was transgender as a preemptive strike against Westword, which had been planning to publish the story on their front page.

 Following her short-lived political career, she became a radio host on 850 KOA, but quit after only a few episodes due to transmisogynistic advertising for her broadcast.
-She then went on to work as an investigative reporter for KGNU Radio.
+She went on to work as an investigative reporter for KGNU Radio.

 Early life

-Joanne Conte was born in 1933 in Rochester, N.Y.
-She attended Arvada High School, and then went on to serve as a military Morse code operator for the U.S. Army and Air Force during the Korean War.
+Joanne Conte was born in 1933 in Rochester, New York.
+She attended Arvada High School, and went on to serve as a military Morse code operator for the U.S. Army and Air Force during the Korean War.

-Conte came out as transgender in the 1970s and legally changed her name before undergoing gender confirmation surgery in 1972, which caused her family to disown her.
+In 1972, Conte legally changed her name.
+The next year, she had surgery related to being transgender.
+She came out to her family, who subsequently disowned her.
+Afterwards, she mostly kept her status as a transgender woman a secret until 1993, when she came out publicly right before an article in Westword was published that outed her previous identity as a man.

-Conte first became involved with political organizing on a small-scale in the 1980s when she organized efforts to keep Arvada's City Council from allowing a trash transfer station to be established in a neighborhood near her own.
+Conte first became involved with political organizing on a small scale in the 1980s when she organized efforts to keep Arvada's City Council from allowing a trash transfer station to be established in a neighborhood near her own.